Wireguard with DNS in Docker

 Summary

-In this guide, I'll show you how I set up a Wireguard server and a DNS server on the same host in my HomeLab.
-Many users face issues using a local DNS server with Wireguard.
-I'll explain how to configure Wireguard to access local devices and use a local DNS server like AdGuard Home, with both running in Docker on the same machine.
+I'll explain how to configure Wireguard to access local devices and use a local DNS serve like AdGuard Home, with both running in Docker on the same machine.

 Guide